History and Purpose of the West Semitic Research Project

 The most important principle that governs the work of the WSRP is the combining of good photography with knowledge of the scripts and languages.
 We believe in training scholars to be good photographers, or at least encouraging them to work closely with photographers to get the best possible results.

 Another important principle is the production of "high resolution" images.
-Because of this concern for resolution, we use what is called a "large format" camera on most of our projects.
-This is a camera, like the one shown to the right, that will take film that is 4 inches by 5 inches in diameter, or a digital scanning back that captures, for example, 10200 x 13600 pixels.
+Because of this concern for resolution, we have uses a large format camera on most of our projects for capturing conventional images.
+This is a camera, like the one shown to the right, that will take film that is 4 inches by 5 inches (when we were still using film), or a digital scanning back that captures, for example, 10200 x 13600 pixels.
 Large film like this will record an image that has very high resolution.

 For objects that are incised, or for imaging the texture of parchment or papyrus, it is important to photograph using many light angles, something which WSR has always made a priority.
-This has been made easier using a technology developed by Hewlett-Packard, Polynomial Texture Mapping (PTM).
-A PTM image is created by taking many digital photographs, each from a different light angle.
+This has been made easier using Reflectance Transformation Imaging (RTI) technology, originally developed by Hewlett-Packard as Polynomial Texture Mapping (PTM).
+An RTI image is created by taking many digital photographs, each from a different light angle (see RTI Demo).
 The images are then combined using special software, the result being an image in which one can view an object from any light angle.
-Polynomial Texture Mapping is one kind of Reflectance Transformation Imaging (RTI).
+One can build a dome with many lights, as illustrated below, or use a hand-held flash or other light source to take the place of the fixed lights of the dome.
+As each image is captured, a highlight is registered on a shiny ball placed within the frame of each image, and these highlights are read by a computer program that then calculates the coordinates of each light position in the creation of the interactive image.
+Such a highlight-RTI technique is particularly well suited for field-environments, or for larger objects.

 Cylinder Seals are small objects carved from stone or shell, about the size of a AAA battery, up to a size D battery.
 They were used much like a signet ring in the Middle Ages, or a credit card today, in that they were rolled across clay tablets to verify a person’s participation in an economic transaction.
 In other words, they were the ancient equivalent of a signed charge card.
 West Semitic Research has developed a way to photograph cylinder seals and other cylindrical objects as 360 degree rollouts—panoramic photographs in reverse.